coachlopezm/Internal-Security-Audit-for-Botium-Toys/README.md

 ## Tools Used

-- Google Docs for answering the checlist and listing recommendations.
+- Google Docs for answering the checklist and listing recommendations.

 ## Steps